FargieldKart/Fargield-Kart-Furious-Racing/README.md

 5. Not all assets in the game have been Fargield-ized.
 Any updates (including "Better Fargield") should hopefully come at a later date.

-6. This mod has not been tested on the Mac and Linux (+ Steam Deck) versions of Garfield Kart - Furious Racing.
+6. This mod has not been tested on the Mac version of Garfield Kart - Furious Racing.
 A console version of the mod is very unlikely.

 **Credits**